georgemjohnson11/Docker/DockerTutorial/README.md

 It's easy to pull the image back now and use it again or just b y running it the image will be pulled
 > docker pull localhost:5000/friendlyhello
 > docker run -d -p 4000:80 localhost:5000/friendlyhello

+#Swarm
+To run this with high availability as a swarm:
+> docker stack deploy -c docker-compose.yml friendlyhelloswarm

+This will bring up container with a visualizer and redis cache.
+You should now be able to reach the container on localhost (port 80 which is default) and you can see a visual representation of the containers on localhost:8080